SeamusFinlayson/owlbear-measure/docs/store.md

 # Segmentable Ruler

-_A ruler for drawing segmented paths_
+_A ruler for measuring segmented paths_

 ## Features